 As a ship finance institute, the Issuer is subject to the Act, the Executive Order and other relevant regulation.
-Under provisions of the Act and the Executive Order, certain parts of the Danish Financial Business Act no. 937 of 6 September 2019 as amended from time to time ("FBA") have also been made applicable to the Issuer.
+Under the provisions of the Act and the Executive Order, certain parts of (i) the FBA and (ii) Regulation (EU) No. 575/2013 of 26 June 2013 of the European Parliament and of the Council on prudential requirements for credit institutions and investment firms as amended from time to time, including by Regulation (EU) 876/2019 of 20 May 2019 (the "CRR"), have also been made applicable to the Issuer.

-The Act and the Executive Order (including the applicable parts of the FBA) lay down various prudential and conduct requirements, including on the business activities, ownership structure, management and organisation of financial businesses, capital structure, capital buffers, liquidity, valuation of collateral, maturities, loan-to-value limits, issuance of SMBs, SCBs and Senior Secured Bonds, fleet mortgages, liability, balance principle, supplementary collateral, annual report, capital centre accounts as well as reporting and disclosure obligations.
+The Act and the Executive Order (including the applicable parts of the FBA and the CRR) lay down various prudential and conduct requirements, including on the business activities, ownership structure, management and organisation of financial businesses, capital structure, capital buffers, liquidity, valuation of collateral, maturities, loan-to-value limits, issuance of SMBs, SCBs and Senior Secured Bonds, fleet mortgages, liability, balance principle, supplementary collateral, annual report, capital centre accounts as well as reporting and disclosure obligations.